bentoml/BentoML/docs/source/reference/frameworks/lightgbm.rst

 .. admonition:: About this page

-   This is an API reference for using Scikit-Learn in BentoML.
-Please refer to :doc:`LightGBM Guide </frameworks/lightgbm>` for more information about how to use LightGBM in BentoML.
+   This is an API reference for using LightGBM in BentoML.
+Please refer to :doc:`/frameworks/lightgbm` for more information about how to use LightGBM in BentoML.